 For your reference, you may download a PDF of the nomination form to aid you in gathering the information necessary to complete the online submission.
+Once you begin the online submission, information cannot be saved to return to the form.
 Click here to download the PDF form.

 Please ensure the Technology Development Summary of your nomination clearly illustrates how the candidate technology fulfills the following selection criteria.
 It is the most important statement presented to a prestigious panel of judges who determine the final technology inductees.
 The judges will not necessarily have access to the additional published or support information that you provide.

 Public Awareness (15 points) - The technology's public appeal: Can the spin-off application be easily grasped and understood by the general public?
 Does it have a promotional value in highlighting the benefits of space exploration?

 Societal Benefit (15 points) - The technology's positive impact on health, safety, efficiency, conservation, or other societal advantages: Does the technology have important benefits for a significant segment of humanity or society as a whole?

 Economic Benefit (10 points) - The economic activity resulting from the technology: Has the technology been the basis of, or a significant contributor to, a successfully selling product and/or generated a new growing company?